 If at recertification the data indicates that there is a discrepancy discovered by the EIV database, we will contact you so that we continue to assure that you are receiving all assistance for which you are eligible.

-ELEVATORS (IF APPLICABLE)
+ELEVATORS

 Improper use of the elevators is prohibited.
-Damage to elevators through carelessness or negligence of the Tenant or his/her guest will be charged to the Tenant.
+Damage to elevators through carelessness or negligence of the Tenant or his/her/their guest(s) will be charged to the Tenant.
 All signs concerning the operation and use of the elevators are to be obeyed at all times.

 EMERGENCY PROCEDURES

 In case of a fire, police, or medical emergency, please call 911.

-In case of a maintenance emergency call the management office.
+In case of a maintenance emergency call the management office at 303-572-7716.
 All regular business must be transacted in the management office during the posted business hours.

 EXTERMINATING SERVICES / PEST CONTROL